-You might make a mental note of which ones look good.
+You might make a mental note of which companies look good.
 Then, maybe a week later, you sit down at your computer at home that night and do your search again.

 Now, imagine an alternative scenario.

 You dropped in your email for access.
-Then, each of the next 10 days, this trainer sends you emails telling you exactly what to do to build up to running a mile.
+Then, each of the next five days, you received emails that showed you their expertise and provided value up front.

 This is called a “lead magnet”, and it’s how you can stay in front of people without paying for ads.

-When it comes time to call around to trainers, who do you think would be first on your list?
-Who has already proven their ability to motivate and coach?
+When it comes time to hire a catering company, who do you think would be first on your list?
+Who has already proven their authority?
 Who do you think could successfully charge a higher price?